ioneone/jfarm/logs/3-Tiled-Generated-Map-with-Phaser-3.md

 First, Create a map with size 32x32 tiles.
 To import the tileset, go to the panel on the bottom right corner and clock `New Tileset`.

-Now go to the panel on the top right corner and create these 4 layers (the order matters!):
+Now go to the panel on the top right corner and create these 3 layers (the order matters!):
 - TopLayer (TileLayer)
 - MiddleLayer (TileLayer)
 - BottomLayer (TileLayer)
-- TransitionLayer (ObjectLayer)

 What is a layer?
 Well, a tile map can consist of multiple layers and they are rendered in the order from bottom to top.
 This is useful when you want to place a tile on top of another tile.
 You won't be able to do this if you only have one layer.